mrocklin/blog/_posts/work/2019-02-28-slack-github.md

         <img src="https://imgs.xkcd.com/comics/standards.png" width="70%">

-        If you open the design process to the creators of the previous 14 standards, the 15th standard has a much higher probability of actually being used.
+        If you open the design process to the creators and users of the previous 14 standards, the 15th standard has a much higher probability of actually being used.